 Faculty Participation: Again, team teaching for the three areas: 1) Matthew O’Connell and David Dominguez Sola; 2) Amaia Lujambio and Tom Marron; 3) Eric Sobie, and Evren U. Azeloglu.

-Duration: The course runs for a total of 8 hours over 4 weeks in the Fall semester.
+Duration: The course runs for a total of 8 hours over 4 weeks in the Spring semester.
 Attendance is mandatory.
-Refresher after 4 years.

 Frequency: Twice per week (Monday and Wednesday)

 Mount Sinai has invested over $200 million into its research ecosystem, which includes scientific computing, informatics and data infrastructure, as well as human expertise and training.
 This substantial commitment by Mount Sinai tangibly demonstrates how a well-designed and managed supercomputing infrastructure can empower scientists and researchers in both productivity and effectiveness.
 Furthermore, this considerable holistic investment supports PhD-level operational and scientific computing staff along with essential hardware, software, and new computational and data facilities optimized for a significant scientific workload.
-Overall, the Scientific Computing division of Scientific Computing and Data (SCD) consists of High-Performance Computing, the Mount Sinai Data Warehouse (MSDW), and Research Data Services (RDS).
+Overall, the Scientific Computing division of Scientific Computing and Data (SCD) consists of High-Performance Computing and Mount Sinai Data Warehouse (MSDW).

-Mount Sinai also has significantly invested in the Minerva supercomputer and computing resources to support researchers using high dimensional datasets.
+Mount Sinai also has significantly invested in the Minerva supercomputer and computing resources to support researchers using high-dimensional datasets.
 The Minerva supercomputer enables the efficient management of multiscale-omic databases, thereby helping to unlock the intricate mechanisms that lead to human diseases and accelerating the discovery of treatments.
-These scalable supercomputer resources are used for advanced machine-learning analysis of massive and varied datasets to create predictive models of disease, with over 12.0 petaflops of computational power (nearly 25,000 Intel compute cores and 100 NVIDIA graphic processing units [GPUs] and 40 petabytes of storage) available.
-Minerva is the world’s fastest supercomputer at an academic medical center, according to the November 2024 edition of the Top 500 list.
+These scalable supercomputer resources are used for advanced machine-learning analysis of massive and varied datasets to create predictive models of disease, with over 20.0 petaflops of computational power (over 25,000 Intel compute cores and 408 NVIDIA graphic processing units [GPUs] and 32 petabytes of storage) available.
+Minerva is one of the world’s fastest supercomputers at an academic medical center, according to the November 2025 edition of the Top 500 list.

 NIH-Supported COVID and Translational Science (CATS) Supercomputer Upgrade